khilav111/ConnectNexus/README.md

-💬 Neon Nexus – Real-Time Chat Application
+💬 ConnectNexus – Real-Time Chat Application

-Neon Nexus is a real-time chat application that supports instant messaging for both private (one-to-one) and group conversations.
+ConnectNexus is a real-time chat application that supports instant messaging for both private (one-to-one) and group conversations.
 Built with modern web technologies, it enables seamless communication with real-time updates, user authentication, and group chat management.

 🧰 Tech Stack
 Frontend: React.js